zephyrproject-rtos/zephyr/samples/sensor/bme280/README.rst

 BME280 via Raspberry Pi Pico
 ============================

-The default assignment of the built-in spi0 device on the :ref:`rpi_pico` is to GPIO16 through GPIO19.
+The default assignment of the built-in spi0 device on the :zephyr:board:`rpi_pico` is to GPIO16 through GPIO19.
 With the sensor wired to those lines, build and flash with: